Palash90/site-assets/blogs/build-your-own-nn/README.md

 The 'Brand Total' is a column wise (later represented as Axis 0 sum) reduction and the 'Monthly Total' is a row wise (later represented as Axis 1 sum) reduction.

-If we sum across row first and then do another sum of the resultant vector, it will result in the grand sum (the bottom right corner '17200').
+If we sum across the rows first and then do another sum of the resulting vector, it will result in the grand sum (the bottom right corner '17200').
 This sums up every element in the whole matrix into a single scalar value.

 $$
 \begin{array}{c|ccc|c}